 They Changed It, Now It Sucks!: A peeve of some fans of the comic book.
 Save for the brains and zombie thing, the TV series barely resembles the comics, which were more of a tongue in cheek story that covered a variety of monsters with bits of drama here and there.
 The show is a straight -faced crime drama featuring just zombies.
 They don't even use the name of the original character.

-They Wasted a Perfectly Good Character: Rita/Gilda, who is unceremoniously killed by Major when she tries to kill Liv.
+Rita/Gilda, who is unceremoniously killed by Major when she tries to kill Liv.
 It was like the writers wanted to get rid of every Max Rager member, even if Rita could have continued to serve as an Evil Counterpart to Liv if Rita/Gilda joined up with Fillmore Graves.

 The Season 2 winter finale ended with Clive finally getting fed up with Liv's personality swings and cutting off ties with her.
 This lasts a grand total of one episode, making for flashbacks of Rob Thomas' similar inability to commit to such a big rift between major characters in Veronica Mars.

 In the Season 2 premiere, Liv resolves to not give up on reconciling with her family after they shut her out.
 This goes completely unacknowledged for the entire rest of the season.
 Rob Thomas admitted that the season featured so many major ongoing storylines that something had to simply be dropped, especially since they ended up with fewer episodes than they'd planned for.
+Deleted scenes show Liv trying to make it up to her brother and finally telling - or rather showing - him she is a zombie.

 After Major becomes a zombie, we only see Robert Buckley getting to join in the fun of getting a new personality from eating brains occasionally, never mind how rarely other zombies, like Blaine, Don E, and Liv's various boyfriends, getting full-blown personality shifts (it happens, but rarely instead of being Once an Episode like Liv).
 The introduction of brain tubes, which blend the brains so much they lose this effect, basically eliminates the need for it, but as a result only Liv gets to really embrace each brain she's on.